wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Illustration of power connection](images/Power%20connection.svg){.dark-invert}

-To install this into your Eurorack setup, connect a Eurorack power cable from your power supply to the back of the module. **Note that even though the power connector on the module is keyed, double check that the red stripe is on the side labeled `red stripe`!**.
-Once power is connected, secure your module to your rack rails using screws.
+To install this into your Eurorack setup, connect a Eurorack power cable from your power supply to the back of the module. **Note that even though the power connector on the module is keyed, double check that the red stripe is on the side labeled `red stripe`!** Once power is connected, secure your module to your rack rails using screws.

 ## Overview